-Scattered protests in US cities, but no wide unrest seen
+Scattered Protests in US Cities, But No Wide Unrest Seen

 At one point, the marchers stabbed the tires of a parked police van to flatten them.

+In Philadelphia, about 200 protesters representing labor unions, groups working to combat climate change and other causes, rallied near Independence Hall Wednesday afternoon, saying they had come to protect democracy.
+The protest came shortly before Trump campaign officials said they would file suit to stop the counting of votes in Pennsylvania over what they contended was a lack of transparency.

+“We want Biden to win, but we want every vote to be counted no matter what,” said one of the protesters, Corean Holloway, 69, of Philadelphia.

-Hundreds of people marched in anti-Trump demonstrations in Portland, Oregon, and Seattle, with several arrested.
+Hundreds of people marched in anti-Trump demonstrations in Portland, Oregon, and Seattle on Tuesday night, with several arrested.

 “This is what democracy looks like,” protesters chanted in Portland, where organizers said the demonstration would be peaceful and that regardless of the presidential election result, they would continue protesting in support of racial justice.
 The sheriff’s office said some protesters were openly carrying guns.